Tree Fell on Your House, Yard, or Street in Greensboro, NC?

 Sarah M. — Lindley Park

 Verified job in Greensboro"Two declining loblolly pines, both with bark beetle activity.
-Crew walked us through the diagnosis, removed both, ground the stumps below grade, and explained why the third pine they didn't touch was still structurally sound.
+Crew walked us through the diagnosis, removed both safely, and explained why the third pine they didn't touch was still structurally sound.
 No upselling."

 Marcus T. — Starmount Forest